davidmalcolm/texi2rst/output/options-for-code-generation-conventions.rst

 Most of them have both positive and negative forms; the negative form of :option:`-ffoo` is :option:`-fno-foo`.
-In the table below, only one of the forms is listedthe one that is not the default.
+In the table below, only one of the forms is listed-the one that is not the default.
 You can figure out the other form by either removing no- or adding it.